NXture/Sia/README.md

 ### Why?

 > 1. If you are a developer (or not), you may want to build many things that could help in your daily life.
-> Instead of building a dedicated project for each of those ideas, Leon can help you with his
+> Instead of building a dedicated project for each of those ideas, Sia can help you with his
 > packages/modules (skills) structure.
 > 2. With this generic structure, everyone can create their own modules and share them with others.
 > Therefore there is only one core (to rule them all).
 > 3. Leon uses AI concepts, which is cool.
-> 4. Privacy matters, you can configure Leon to talk with him offline.
-You can already text with him without any third party services.
+> 4. Privacy matters, you can configure Sia to talk with her offline.
+You can already text with her without any third party services.
 > 5. Open source is great.

 ### What is this repository for?

-> This repository contains the following nodes of Leon:
+> This repository contains the following nodes of Sia:
 > - The server
 > - The packages/modules
 > - The web app